The concept of "conflict of interest" is at the heart of the regimes administered by the Conflict of Interest and Ethics Commissioner.

 The meaning of "conflict of interest" is similar in the

 Conflict of Interest Code for Members of the House of Commons:

 8. When performing parliamentary duties and functions, a Member shall not act in any way to further his or her private interests or those of a member of the Member’s family, or to improperly further another person’s or entity’s private interests.

 The concept of conflict of interest, in turn, rests on the concept of private interests.

 The Code states that “furthering a private interest" includes actions that result, directly or indirectly, in an increase in, or the preservation of, the value of assets, the extinguishment, or reduction in the amount, of liabilities, an increase in income, the acquisition of a financial interest, becoming a director or officer in a corporation, association or trade union, or becoming a partner in a partnership.
 In applying the Act, the Office of the Conflict of Interest and Ethics Commissioner has interpreted “private interest" as relating to financial or business matters similar to those listed in the Code.

-Historically, our Office adopted a narrow interpretation of what constitutes a private interest.
+Historically, the Office adopted a narrow interpretation of what constitutes a private interest.
 Although it did not expressly exclude certain types of interests, it confined private interests largely to those of a financial nature.

-In fact, as Commissioner Dion noted in the Trudeau II Report, private interests can take many forms, including financial, social or political.
+Trudeau II Report, private interests can take many forms, including financial, social or political.